Important information for parents and guardians

 The COVID-19 vaccine is given as an injection into the upper arm.
 It will only take a few minutes.

-How many doses of COVID-19 vaccine will my child need?
+How many doses of COVID-19 vaccine does my child need?

 What are the side effects of the vaccine?